AppliNH/FireGo/ReadMe.md

 # FireGo

-A little Golang API which allows to dynamically create JSON documents from a "Database like" aspect
+A little Golang API which allows to dynamically create JSON documents with a NoSQL Database perspective.

 ## What is it